isomerpages/govtech-stp/_reciprocal-green-lane/visiting-rgl-counterpart-countries-regions/faq-outbound-rgl-travellers.md

 ##### 1. At which clinics can I take the pre-departure Polymerase Chain Reaction (PCR) test?

 Pre-departure COVID-19 PCR tests for RGL arrangements may only be performed at [selected clinics](https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers) for eligible RGL travellers.
+Please note that of the two PCR tests required, one must be performed at hospitals and clinics of Raffles Medical Group or Parkway Pantai Ltd.

 Please call the clinic to make an appointment and verify your eligibility to be swabbed, before proceeding for the swab.
 Pre-departure swabs may not be performed if you do not have an appointment or are unable to produce proof of eligibility.